The Official Website of the bestselling author

 There are moments which mark your life.
-Moments when you realise nothing will ever be the same again and time is divided into two parts: before this and after this.
+Moments when you know nothing will ever be the same again and time is divided into two parts: before this and after this.
 Sometimes you can see these moments coming but sometimes not, and as with me, they hit you when you least expect them.

 My moment was February 27th, 1997.